MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

 ## Share a dashboard with people outside your organization

-When you share with people outside your organization, they get an email with a link to the shared dashboard.
-They need a Power BI Pro license, and they have to sign in to Power BI to see the dashboard.
+When you share with people outside your organization, they get an email with a link to the shared dashboard, and they have to sign in to Power BI to see the dashboard.
 If they don't have a Power BI Pro license, they can sign up for one after clicking the link.

 After they sign in, they see the shared dashboard in its own browser window without the left navigation pane, not in their usual Power BI portal.
 They have to bookmark the link to access this dashboard in the future.